Axway/api-builder-docs/content/en/docs/Developer_Guide/Flows/Manage_Flows/Flow_Examples/Find_a_User_by_ID.md

 ---
-title: Find a User by ID
+title: Find a user by id
-linkTitle: Find a User by ID
+linkTitle: Find a user by id
+description: ADD A DESCRIPTION
 weight: 80
-date: 2021-03-02
+date: 2021-06-22
 ---

 To configure a find a user by ID flow: